 Using page rankings, you can easily specify a ranking for specific keywords.
 Want to promote campus tours, or where to see your tax return status?
 Setup a banner and enter that information directly in the search for the relevant search results.
 You can also easily boost results for your high converting sections of the website, such as the Admissions section.

-And when you’re not completely sure, let Cludo’s Intelligent Rankings do the work and dynamically rank pages based on your visitors behavior with the website and search over time.
+And when you’re not completely sure, let Cludo’s automated page rankings do the work and dynamically rank pages based on your visitors behavior with the website and search over time.
 Cludo’s machine learning software inspects user search activity to identify patterns of behavior, and then adjusts the ranking of search results for every query to deliver the most relevant information.

 Marketing professionals rely on data to measure the success of the website experience.
 Site search is one of the few methods that can actually provide you with specific information your visitors are looking for and can help move down the funnel.

 Within the Google CSE interface, the type of analytics reporting you get is limited.
-You get an overview of what people are looking for on your website, but it doesn’t dive into the helping you answer the important questions you need to answer with the data, such as:
+You get an overview of what people are looking for on your website, but it doesn’t help you answer the important questions you need to answer with the data, such as:

 Are visitors visitors finding what they need to?